Connect with us

 Reports emerging from aviation circles in Nairobi indicate that AfDB is just about to back out of the deal following the State’s failure to give a detailed strategy of how it plans to raise the rest of the money needed for the Sh37 billion project.

-“The AfDB wants to know how the Kenyan government proposes to come up with the rest of the money needed to build the runway,” reads a new report published by the Indian Ocean Newsletter.
+“The AfDB wants to know how the Kenyan government proposes to come up with the rest of the money needed to build the runway,” reads a report in the Indian Ocean Newsletter.

 The Kenya Airports Authority (KAA) had planned to use part of the AfDB loan to hire a consultant to prepare an impact study for the project.